hvac/hvac/docs/advanced_usage.rst

 If only using the certificate authority for trust, not authentication, SSL verification can be set using the `verify` parameter.

-This configures the client to trust the connection only if the certificate recieved is signed by a CA in that bundle:
+This configures the client to trust the connection only if the certificate received is signed by a CA in that bundle:

 .. code:: python